SantiagoYanezFerreiro/MilestoneProject1GymWebsite/README.md

 •	Easy ways to contact the gym via phone, email or directly through the website.

 ## User Stories

+• Users should be able to check the classes.

-•	Users should be able to check the classes, timetables & services.
+• Users should be able to check the services

+• Users should be able to see customer reviews and general information of the gym.

 • Users should be able to join the gym choosing their desired plan.

+• User should be able to get in touch with the company through a form for their different requests.

-•	Users should be able to see customer reviews and general information of the gym to increase their interest.
+• User should be able to have access to a FAQ sections to get their frequent questions answered.

-•	A CTA button should be displayed to increase the chances of user joining the gym.

 •	Users should have access to contact information (location, email and address) and be able to also get in touch with the company through a form

-•	User should be able to have access to a FAQ sections to get their frequent questions answered.

 ## Website Structure
 Each page features a responsive navigation bar with the logo (top left) and a menu to access the pages of the site.
 Each page has also a footer with social media links, location, opening times and contact information.